AlanSanchezP/generator-frontend-dev/README.md

 **IMPORTANT!**

-If your project was generated as an only-frontend one, this subgenerator won't be useful (the nunjucks template won't be compiled).
+If your project was generated as an only-frontend one, this subgenerator won't be useful (nunjucks templates won't be compiled).

 ## Using NVM?